Vonage has a local direct connection for Russia. This covers all Russian networks (under MCC 250), but excludes Kazakhstan and Abkhazia.

 We are using Adaptive Routing throughout Russia which will ensure several routes are constantly being tested and the optimum one will be used for your traffic.
 Therefore occasionally your traffic will be sent over non-direct backup routes to ensure delivery at times when the direct routes are experiencing issues.

-As of November 1 2013, the Russian carriers are filtering traffic with numeric, shortcode and unregistered Sender IDs.
-Due to this filtering by Russian carriers Sender IDs will be overwritten to ensure delivery into these networks.
+Since 1 November 2013, the Russian carriers have filtered traffic with numeric, short code, and unregistered Sender IDs.
+Due to this filtering by Russian carriers, Sender IDs will be overwritten to ensure delivery into these networks.

-Alpha senders can be preregistered if your traffic volumes are above 100K SMS per month, please get in touch with your Account Manager or email Nexmo Support to set this up.
+For Megafon, MTS, and Motiv, alpha senders can be preregistered if your traffic volumes are above 100K SMS per month.
+Contact your account manager or submit a support request to set this up.

-Social invites are forbidden by the operators and so any traffic of this type is unlikely to be delivered.
+Social invites are forbidden by the operators.
+Any traffic of this type is unlikely to be delivered.

-Gambling traffic is forbidden by the operators and so any traffic of this type is unlikely to be delivered.
+Gambling traffic is forbidden by the operators.
+Any traffic of this type is unlikely to be delivered.

-Operators may block message that contains an URL as those messages are frequently classified as spam and potentially virus-sending by them.
+Operators may block messages that contain a URL as those messages are frequently classified as spam and may send viruses.

-Kazakhstan and Abkazia are not covered by our Russian routes or this article.
+Kazakhstan and Abkhazia are not covered by our Russian routes or this article.